websoftid/wordpress-patched/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Simple 301 Redirects Importer - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
 * Safe Redirection Manager - easily import SEO redirects from safe redirect manager with our SEO migration wizard.
 * 301 Redirects - easily import SEO redirects from 301 Redirects with our SEO migration wizard.
+* CSV Sitemap Import - import additional pages to your xml sitemaps using CSV.

+=== ✨ Gutenberg Blocks ===

+* Table of Contents - automatically generate table of contents for your article.
+The powerful features include custom headings, custom anchors and the ability to hide or reorder the headings.
+* FAQ (Frequently Asked Questions) - quickly add frequently asked questions to your article, which are then also automatically output as FAQPage schema to help improve your rankings.
+* HTML Sitemap - automatically generate an HTML sitemap for your pages and posts.
+* Local Business Info - output relevant informaiton to your business such as the business name, address, and contact information.
+* Local Business Locations - display a list of locations for your local business.
+* Local Business Maps - embed maps directly on your location pages to allow your customers to easily find your location with driving directions and reviews.
+* Local Business Opening Hours - display the hours that your local business is open or closed.
+* Breadcrumbs - output a breadcrumb trail for your current page or post.

 After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.